 My favorite way to make delicious organ meat recipes that no one will scream over is to use ground organ meat mixed into ground beef.

-US Wellness has one of my favorite premade blend with ground liver, heart, and kidney all mixed up with beef and ready to go.
+US Wellness has one of my favorite pre-made blends with ground liver, heart, and kidney all mixed up with beef and ready to go.
 This is a great choice to order a few pounds of and keep in the freezer until you are ready to use it.

 Take a break from my traditional easy keto recipes and try a keto recipe with organ meats!